abavisg/may-vibes-16/README.md

 ## LLM Integration

-The system now uses CrewAI's LLM class to connect with local Ollama models for generating dynamic, contextual responses.
-Each task (pro_task, con_task, mod_task) uses the LLM to generate content based on the debate context and provides fallback responses if the LLM is unavailable.
+The system uses Ollama for generating dynamic, contextual responses.
+Each agent connects to Ollama independently and provides fallback responses if the LLM is unavailable.

 Key features of the LLM integration:
 - Context-aware prompts that include debate history